Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Abstract

 \section{Abstract}

 Federated learning (FL) enables collaborative model training across distributed clients while preserving data privacy by keeping data local.
 Traditional FL approaches rely on a centralized, star-shaped topology, where a central server aggregates model updates from clients.
 However, this architecture introduces several limitations, including a single point of failure, limited personalization, and poor robustness to distribution shifts or vulnerability to malfunctioning clients.
 Moreover, update selection in centralized FL often relies on low-level parameter differences, which can be unreliable when client data is not independent and identically distributed, and offer clients little control.
 In this work, we propose a decentralized, peer-to-peer (P2P) FL framework.
 It leverages the flexibility of the P2P topology to enable each client to identify and aggregate a personalized set of trustworthy and beneficial updates.
-This framework is the \textbf{L}ocal \textbf{I}nference \textbf{G}uided Aggregation for \textbf{H}eterogeneous \textbf{T}raining Environments to \textbf{Y}ield \textbf{E}nhancement Through \textbf{A}greement and \textbf{R}egularization (LIGHTYEAR).
+This framework is the \underline{\textbf{L}}ocal \underline{\textbf{I}}nference \underline{\textbf{G}}uided Aggregation for \underline{\textbf{H}}eterogeneous \underline{\textbf{T}}raining Environments to \underline{\textbf{Y}}ield \underline{\textbf{E}}nhancement Through \underline{\textbf{A}}greement and \underline{\textbf{R}}egularization (\textbf{LIGHTYEAR}).
 Central to our method is an agreement score, computed on a local validation set, which quantifies the semantic alignment of incoming updates in the function space with respect to the client’s reference model.
 Each client uses this score to select a tailored subset of updates and performs aggregation with a regularization term that further stabilizes the training.
-Our empirical evaluation across two datasets shows that the proposed approach consistently outperforms both centralized baselines and existing P2P methods in terms of client-level performance, particularly under adversarial and heterogeneous conditions. \textbf{The code is available at: \url{https://github.com/MECLabTUDA/LIGHTYEAR}}
+Our empirical evaluation across five datasets and nine baseline methods demonstrates that the proposed approach consistently outperforms both centralized baselines and existing P2P methods.
+The gains are most pronounced in terms of client-level performance, particularly under adversarial and heterogeneous conditions.